Lamont-Labs/QuantraVision/legal/TERMS_OF_USE.md

 1. All App content, code, models, patterns, icons, and branding are owned by Lamont Labs
 2. You do not acquire any ownership rights by using the App
-3. Third-party libraries are used under their respective open-source licenses
+3. Third-party libraries are used under their respective open-source licenses (Apache 2.0)
-4. YOLOv8 model is used under GPL-3.0 license (see attributions)
+4. All technology used in this App is 100% Apache 2.0 licensed for commercial use compliance

 ---